PennLINC/qsirecon/docs/builtin_workflows.rst

 Additionally, a DSI Studio fib file is created using the peak directions and ICVF as a stand-in for QA to be used for tractography.

+Please see Parker 2021 :footcite:p:`parker2021not` for a detailed description of use and application of the tissue fraction modulated outputs.

 Scalar Maps
 -----------
 .. csv-table::